teuben/teunix/docs/astronomy-on-ubuntu.md

       sudo flatpak override org.kde.digikam --filesystem=/Photos

 Now it should be said that if you use the GUI approach, you are better off.
-No need to remember nasty ways to run digikam to flatpak, but you do need to understand all the flatseal issues.
+No need to remember nasty ways to run digikam to flatpak, but you do need to understand all the flatseal peculiarities.

 ### snap